inkognitro/oas-tszod-gen/README.md

 ## Usage of the generated code by example
 Following example demonstrates how a `RequestHandler` instance is created with two different implementations.
 In order to process a login, a request is triggered by calling the generated `authenticate` endpoint caller function.
-The previously created requestHandler instance is passed as a first argument to the `authenticate` function.
+The previously created requestHandler instance is now passed as a first argument to the `authenticate` function.
-After receiving the `RequestResult` and the check of the according response status 200, TypeScript automatically knows how the delivered response body looks like.
-Now the received access token can be stored in the `exampleAuthAccessToken` variable.
+After receiving the `RequestResult` followed by the check of the according response status 200, TypeScript automatically recognizes of what format the delivered response body looks like and the received access token can be stored in the `exampleAuthAccessToken` variable.

 ```typescript
 import {